viktorashi/bingobaker.com-autoplayer/README.md

   -strt START, --start START
                         The index of the card to start doing anything from -fs FREE_SPACE, --free-space FREE_SPACE
-                        Name of the freespace to search for in the card [default: 'no credit'] -acc NUM_OF_THREADS, -accelleration NUM_OF_THREADS
+                        Name of the freespace to search for in the card [default: 'free space'] -acc NUM_OF_THREADS, -accelleration NUM_OF_THREADS
                         The number of threads to use for speeding up